On the Geometric Ergodicity of Hamiltonian Monte Carlo: Hamiltonian Monte Carlo

 \subsection{The marginal chain}

-To use the techniques of \cite{meyn2012markov}, it is helpful to express the HMC transition in such a way that when $\|x\|$ is large it is clear how the chain will behave.
+To use the techniques of \citep{meyn2012markov}, it is helpful to express the HMC transition in such a way that when $\|x\|$ is large it is clear how the chain will behave.
 Although it is typically presented as a map on the larger phase space, HMC can simply be thought of as a Markov chain on $\X$, and we will find this representation useful in relation to the above.
-In this case the candidate map $g_\xi$ is given by the following proposition.
+In this case the candidate map $g_\xi$ is given by the following proposition, which can be straightforwardly be derived using classical results (see e.g. \citep{bou2018geometric}).

 \begin{prop} The HMC candidate map can be written

 where $p_0 \sim N(0,I)$, $L$ is the number of leapfrog steps and $\e$ the integrator step-size.
 With this choice, the acceptance probability will be

 where